-Upon deal origination, the Manager rules out projects that fail the ESG standards on aspects such as environmental and social regulatory compliance.
+Upon deal origination, the Manager rules out projects that fail to meet the relevant requirements per the Fund's internal ESG framework on aspects such as environmental and social regulatory compliance.
 During the due diligence process, the Manager engages professional third-party advisors to examine the financial, technical and legal aspects of the projects, especially those that would translate into ESG risks.
 Potential risks and mitigation measures are presented to the Investment Committee and rectification work is carried out to address such issues.
 Managerial and operational criteria of leading industry practice are incorporated into the transaction documents (e.g. Asset Management Agreement) with ongoing monitoring by the Manager to ensure up-tostandard operations and risk mitigation.

 The Fund aims to conduct its operations in line with the expectations regarding social and environmental responsibility.
 The manager seeks to add value to Investments during the life of each Investment by applying a range of asset management strategies including environmental planning and impact management strategies.
 The Fund has established strict operation procedures to manage potential ESG risks.
-A very detailed screening check table in accordance with the Sustainability Accounting Standards Board (SASB) standards is prepared for each investment and is included in the investment memo to examine the potential ESG risks.
+A very detailed screening check table in accordance with the IFC Environmental & Social Performance Standards is prepared for each investment and is included in the investment memo to examine the potential ESG risks.
 The Fund carefully monitors the operation of the portfolio companies and ensures that they operate in compliance with the environmental standards and regulations.
 The Fund also has engaged a third-party consultancy to conduct the quarterly ESG reporting for the Fund and the quarterly reports include risk analyses and records the waste generation and air pollutant emissions in detail.
 As part of the future action plan, the Fund will work with the consultancy to introduce the international standards in environmental impact assessment processes.

 The Strategy takes a holistic approach to impact management, combining managing and mitigating any potential negative impact with enhancing the positive impact.

-Please refer to "Figure 1: Sustainable Agriculture Strategy and Sustainable Energy Strategy's holistic SEMS approach"in the same section below The Strategy manages E&S risks and impact through its Social and Environmental Management System (SEMS) which is the tool to implement the Strategy's S&E Policy that clearly outlines those activities excluded from the Strategy's financing and S&E standards that the Strategy aligns to (i.e. IFC Performance Standards).
+The Strategy manages E&S risks and impact through its Social and Environmental Management System (SEMS) which is the tool to implement the Strategy's S&E Policy that clearly outlines those activities excluded from the Strategy's financing and S&E standards that the Strategy aligns to (i.e. IFC Performance Standards).
 The Strategy's SEMS sets out (i) S&E responsibilities across the Strategy's governance, (ii) S&E capacity development for the Strategy's entities, (iii) S&E procedures and (iv) S&E monitoring and reporting requirements.
 While the investment advisor is responsible for investment selection according to the Strategy's investment policies, the Strategy's compliance advisor provides an opinion to the investment advisor and the investment committee whether a proposed investment is aligned with the Strategy's S&E Policy.
 If potential breaches or issues of concern are identified during the due diligence, the compliance advisor also provides recommendations to the investment committee as to any reasonable conditions precedent that would allow the potential investment to be in compliance with the same.
 After due diligence, the future investees develop an action plan to address the S&E gaps found during due diligence.
 Throughout the investment process, the compliance advisor accompanies and monitors the implementation of the S&E action plan and S&E reporting requirements of the Strategy's investee companies.